Quantumstud/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a postdoctoral researcher at Lawrence Berkeley National Laboratory.
+I have worked extensively in atomic resolved microscopy techniques such as aberration-corrected STEM imaging and EELS spectroscopy.
+I develop software toolkits for image analysis and data processing for the complex signals generated from a microscope and other characterization techniques.
+I have had experience in computational modeling which includes density functional theory (DFT), thermodynamic properties determination using Monte Carlo techniques, and transport property determination using kinetic Monte Carlo (kMC) techniques.

+I look forward to developing interesting and novel materials for the future by atomic engineering of the materials.